beykyle/omp-uq/README.md

 # dependencies
 Aside from the aforementioned submodules, this workflow is set up to run CGMF with MPI using [mpirun](https://www.open-mpi.org/doc/current/man1/mpirun.1.php).
 That means it should be compiled with an MPI implementation, as shown below.
 For heavy UQ, you'll definitely want to use MPI!

+Additionally, a fairly standard suite of Python packages is used.
+A catch-all environment, like [Anaconda](anaconda.com) should cover everything.

 # download

 ```